THE JUNE LETTER

 You'll find our Suggested Packing List under Details at pkbelly.com.

 No Good Stuff No fine jewelry, good luggage, good clothes, good anything.
-See "Electricity" below regarding laptops and iPads, but do remember that Iowa is a warm and humid place in the summer, not the best habitat for your valuable electronics.
+See "Charging Trailers" below regarding laptops and iPads, but do remember that Iowa is a warm and humid place in the summer, not the best habitat for your valuable electronics.
 RAGBRAI beats the crap out of stuff.
 If you like it, leave it home.

 CPAP Users, if you wrote to me once, I have you on my list.
 We have asked anyone bringing a CPAP machine to let us know, and we have sent each person a separate letter on the subject.
 If you are bringing one and would like to read our letter about access to electricity, please write firstname.lastname@example.org.

 Massage Therapists in Camp

-On Friday evening and all day Saturday in Council Bluffs, you’ll find our massage therapists in a convenient location near check-in, ready to take your appointments for the following six days, Sunday to Friday.
+On Friday evening and all day Saturday in LeMars, you’ll find our massage therapists in a convenient location near check-in, ready to take your appointments for the following six days, Sunday to Friday.

 If you would like to book appointments in advance (now), please write to Julie at email@example.com.
 She will want to know the days, the time of day, and the duration of the massage you request (15 minutes/30 minutes/60 minutes).
 Most of our therapists are women, but let her know if you have a preference, male or female.

 Please be certain that you’ll remember and honor those appointments during your week in the corn.

 We'll publish an email update soon with all the info on tent rental, but here are two or three important points.

 You may not enter Tent City until our crew is completely finished with their work.
 We aim for 1:00, but inclement weather and traffic problems can put us a little behind---not often, but it can happen.
 If you or your bike or your stuff get in the way of baggage delivery, you will slow down us down, and that's not allowed.

 We will write separately to our PHAT Room occupants about the details of their stay.

-Our showers will be adjacent to or within our campsites in every host town.
+Our showers will be within our campsites in every host town.
 You may take one fresh towel from us (and pay for an extra towel if you like) and return it to us on your way out the door.

 Lines happen on RAGBRAI, and at busy times of the day you may wait a bit for a shower.
 In some spots, you might be able to sit under our shade canopy and watch till the line gets shorter.
 In some spots, you're better off jumping in and doing your waiting standing up.

 Here's what you can do to help with the wait situation.
 DO NOT WASH YOUR CLOTHING IN THE SHOWER OR IN THE SINKS AT THE SHOWERS.

 Outside our shower trailers, we have sinks for brushing teeth, shaving, and so on, we also have mirrors, electrical outlets, and a hair-dryer or two to lend.